-On EBMUD lands, 29.2 miles of continuous Mokelumne Coast to Crest Trail (MCCT) are open to trail users.
+You'll find 29 miles of continuous Mokelumne Coast to Crest Trail (MCCT) open to trail users.

-Cooks Mesa Trail Access Point: To make day trips easier between Camanche South Shore Staging Area and the Campo Seco Staging Area, the 12.4 mile distance is now broken up by the new Cooks Mesa Trail Access Point.
-The new trail access is 3 miles from the Camanche South Shore Staging Area, 10 miles from the Campo Seco Staging Area, and 100 yards south of the Mokelumne Watershed Headquarters on Camanche Parkway S. Cooks Mesa has potable drinking water, handicap-accessible chemical toilets and limited parking.
+- Cooks Mesa Trail access point: To make day trips easier between Camanche South Shore Staging Area and the Campo Seco Staging Area, the 12.4 mile distance is divided by the Cooks Mesa Trail access point.
+The new trail access is 3 miles from the Camanche South Shore Staging Area, 10 miles from the Campo Seco Staging Area, and 100 yards south of the Mokelumne Watershed Headquarters on Camanche Parkway South.
+Cooks Mesa has drinking water, handicap-accessible chemical toilets and limited parking.
 Trailers are prohibited due to the small parking area.

-When you purchase a trail permit, you will receive the "Trails of the Pardee & Camanche Watersheds" map, which features the Mokelumne Coast to Crest Trail.
-An excerpt of the map is available below, and includes trail locations, a vicinity map and a trail guide.
+When you purchase a trail permit, you may request the "Trails of the Pardee & Camanche Watersheds" map, which features the Mokelumne Coast to Crest Trail.
+An excerpt of the map is available below; it includes trail locations, a vicinity map and a trail guide.

-Plan your trip to the Mokelulmne Coast to Crest Trail using the trail map below, or download kmz files to your mobile device.
-You may also download Google Earth to view these files.
+Plan your trip to the Mokelulmne Coast to Crest Trail using the trail map below, or download our kmz file (Google satellite) to your mobile GPS device.
+You may also download Google Earth to view the file.
 This data represents the most current digital depiction of the trail and trail features.